NataliaVelasquez18/Pewlett_Hackard/README.md

-# Employee Database with SQL and Analysis
+# Employee Database with SQL

-A database built in SQL and data retrieval using PostgreSQL.
+A database built in SQL using PostgreSQL.

 ---